eriksank/altcalconv/README.md

 ## 1. Classical calling convention in Bash

-Classically, Both `functions` and `programs` in Bash are `commands` that accept input and produce output in pretty much the same way.
+Both `functions` and `programs` in Bash are `commands` that accept input and produce output in pretty much the same way.
 There are alternatives to this, but this is how it generally works:

     (returnCode,stdout,stderr) = command(arguments,stdin,env)